theandrew168/bronzebeard/docs/README.md

 | `28-31` | `x28-31` | `t3-6`  | Temporary registers |

 ## Pseudo Instructions
+These pseudo-instructions represent additional actions and can be used like regular instructions.
+One of the early passes in the assembler will automatically expand them as described in this table.

 | Name  | Parameters | Expansion | Description |
 | ----- | ---------- | --------- | ----------- |
 | `nop` | \<none\>   | `addi x0, x0, 0` | No operation |